6 Best Campaigns: Clarity Wins in March

 • Keep the Super Bowl brief brutally narrow.
 Your first job is correct attribution, then entertainment.

 • Write an “asset continuity brief” before the creative brief.
-List the 3 to 5 cues you will not change.
+Lock the 3 to 5 cues that must survive across TV, retail media, social, CRM, and e-commerce.

 • If you make a one-off Super Bowl ad, brand it hard.
 New characters plus subtle branding is the fastest route to being forgotten.